tom-draper/secure-notes/README.md

 ### Questions for Speaker

 At a yearly keynote event, the audience is encouraged to submit questions for the guest speaker.
-They scan a QR code on the screen which takes them to the Secure Notes URL for the talk to submit anonymous questions.
+They scan a QR code on the screen which takes them to the Secure Notes page for the talk to submit anonymous questions.